braze-inc/braze-docs/_lang/fr/_user_guide/data_and_analytics/braze_currents/event_glossary/message_engagement_events.md

-  "id": (string) globally unique ID of this event, "user_id": (string) Braze user id of the user, "external_user_id": (string) External user ID of the user, "app_group_id": (string) BSON id of the app group this user belongs to, "app_group_api_id": (string) API ID of the app group this user belongs to, "time": (int) unix timestamp at which the event happened, "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_api_id": (string) BSON id of the experiment step this event belongs to, "canvas_variation_api_id": (string) API id of the Canvas variation this event belongs to, "canvas_step_api_id": (string) API id of the Canvas step this event belongs to, }
+  "id": (string) globally unique ID of this event, "user_id": (string) Braze user id of the user, "external_user_id": (string) External user ID of the user, "app_group_id": (string) Braze ID of the app group this user belongs to, "app_group_api_id": (string) API ID of the app group this user belongs to, "time": (int) unix timestamp at which the event happened, "canvas_id": (string) id of the Canvas if from a Canvas, "canvas_api_id": (string) Braze ID of the experiment step this event belongs to, "canvas_variation_api_id": (string) API id of the Canvas variation this event belongs to, "canvas_step_api_id": (string) API id of the Canvas step this event belongs to, }